Swain House Primary School

 A child of compulsory school age or a young person has a learning difficulty or disability if he or she:

-Has a significantly greater difficulty in learning than the majority of others of the same age, or
+- has a significantly greater difficulty in learning than the majority of others of the same age,

 - has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions